 The following may seem plausible and attractive although upon further scrutiny may prove problematic for your company.

 Hiring for connections instantly provides a sense of comfort and security for a company.
 It is perceived to significantly reduce the risk of a bad hire.
-It is a common belief that a candidates connections will translate into positive sales results.
+It is a common belief that candidates connections will translate into positive sales results.
 Unfortunately, all this proves is that the salesperson may have worked in the industry for some time and knows the names of key customers within the sector.
 Upon closer inspection, we can see that this premise does not necessarily support the conclusion for a successful hire.
-The relationships may account to mere name-dropping or at the very least an association.
+The relationships may account for mere name-dropping or at the very least an association.

-In a successful selling situation the company that provides the best business case will win the sales irrespective of standing relationships.
+In a successful selling situation, the company that provides the best business case will win the sales irrespective of standing relationships.

-When you ask a HR manager to assess the performance of interviewees, the general responses may include, nervousness, anxious, or restlessness.
+When you ask an HR manager to assess the performance of interviewees, the general responses may include, nervousness, anxious, or restlessness.
 These behaviours are common and expected, as many candidates feel enormous pressure during an interview.
 This cannot be said with salespeople.
 They are paid communicators and relish the pressure of first appointments and managing people to their end game.
-During an interview, the questions are often predictable and with a little research they can answer them the way you like to hear it.
+During an interview, the questions are often predictable and with a little research, they can answer them the way you like to hear it.
 This performance does not necessarily translate well into the field.
-In the field the customer has objections, often unpredictable questions whilst they are scrutinising a sales offer.
+In the field, the customer has objections, often unpredictable questions whilst they are scrutinising a sales offer.

-To overcome the salespersons natural flair with interview performance, the interview should be designed to measure candidate’s ability to answer unscripted and difficult questions that keep them thinking on their feet.
+To overcome the salesperson’s natural flair with interview performance, the interview should be designed to measure the candidate’s ability to answer unscripted and difficult questions that keep them thinking on their feet.
 The questions should include what a customer may potentially ask and not focus on what the company is seeking answers to.

 Often the position description is the single most important document relied upon when shortlisting candidates.
 This reliance does not take into consideration future business needs.
-Markets and customer composition change and therefore the requirements of the sales personal should be realigned to match this.
+Markets and customer composition change and therefore the requirements of the sales person should be realigned to match this.
 Often this gap widens over time and eventually may require a complete sales force transformation in order to realign the sales division with market needs.

-Misconception #4 – Apples for apples
+Misconception Hiring Salespeople #4 – Apples for apples

-Often the performance of a salesperson can be directly correlated to the support structure, systems and processes that they operate within.
+Often the performance of a salesperson can be directly correlated to the support structure, systems, and processes that they operate within.
 A salesperson that performs extremely well in one environment may fail within another and vice versa.

 In order to assess the capability of the salesperson, probing questions must be asked that explore the various support structures that were in place in their previous role.
 Theses must then be compared against the structures within your organisation.

 Often a headline of a salesperson’s resume will be that they are ‘self-motivated’ and can ‘work autonomously’.
 This practice may seem appealing although when you are trying to establish or maintain a world-class sales organisation this behaviour often conflicts with what is required.
 In an effective sales force, the adherence to process and methodology including the proper use of CRM requires personnel to yield to company processes.
-This behaviour also encourages the sales person to represent the company and its products as they see fit, often producing incongruent messages that are not aligned to the marketing strategy.
+This behaviour also encourages the salesperson to represent the company and its products as they see fit, often producing incongruent messages that are not aligned to the marketing strategy.

-Upon avoidance of these five misconceptions the standard and quality of salespeople within your organisation will improve dramatically directly contributing to increased profits and revenue.
+Upon avoidance of these five misconceptions, the standard and quality of salespeople within your organisation will improve dramatically directly contributing to increased profits and revenue.
 If your company would like assistance with these matters, an experienced sales recruitment firm can help you with this process.

-© 2014 salesfocusadvisory.com All Rights Reserved
+© 2014 Sales Focus Advisory All Rights Reserved